 Dr. Zou is a winner of the inaugural Marconi Society Paul Baran Young Scholar Award, presented at the UK’s Royal Society in 2008.
 He was elected Board Director and Secretary-Treasurer of the Marconi Society in 2014, replacing retiring director Dr. Andrew Viterbi (Qualcomm Co-Founder and whom USC’s Viterbi School of Engineering was named for).
 He is currently the youngest board director and officer ever elected in Marconi Society's more than 40 years' history, voting together with fellow board directors, including Dr. John M. Cioffi ("Father of DSL"), Dr. Vint Cerf ("Father of the Internet") and Dr. Henry Samueli (Co-Founder & Chariman of Broadcom), on the awarding of the annual $100,000 Marconi Prize, widely considered to be the Nobel Prize for telecommunications.

 He received his undergraduate degree from Stanford in 2008.
 He was a Stanford Graduate Fellow, a Frederick E. Terman Award winner, and one of ten recipients of Stanford University's Deans' Award for Academic Accomplishment in 2008.
 He was an inaugural member of Tsinghua University's Xuetang Talents Computer Science Program before transferring to Stanford in 2006.
-He is an alumni of Ministry of Education of China's Special Science Program for less than 100 nationally selected high school students (out of more than 17 million) and had won numerous national medals and awards in technology innovation (patents owner), informatics/computer science, math and physics Olympiads before entering Tsinghua University in 2004, waived of all college entrance examinations (less than 0.01% nationwide).
+He is an alumni of Ministry of Education of China's Special Science Program for less than 100 nationally selected high school students (out of more than 17 million) and a technology inventor and patents owner since high school.
+He had won numerous national medals and awards in technology innovation, informatics/computer science, math and physics Olympiads before entering Tsinghua University in 2004, waived of all college entrance examinations (less than 0.01% nationwide).
+In 2015, He was selected by the State Council of China as an "Eminent Young Overseas Chinese" under the age of 45.